Steve Owen (American football): New York Giants head coach (1930–1953)

-After the Giants
+Later career (1954–1963)

 Owen remained with the Giants as head scout.
 During the 1954 season, he served as a collegiate spring practice assistant, first at South Carolina and then at Baylor.
 He returned to the collegiate ranks full-time in 1955 as an assistant coach at Baylor.

 Just weeks after the end of the 1955 season, the Philadelphia Eagles hired Hugh Devore as head coach and added Owen as his assistant soon after.
 But two seasons of struggling in Philadelphia led to the entire coaching staff's dismissal, and Owen eventually became a head coach yet again, this time on an interim basis with the Canadian Football League's Toronto Argonauts on September 21, 1959.

-The Argonauts declined Owen's offer to stay on as full-time head coach for 1960, but retained him as a scout and advisor before he moved to the CFL's Calgary Stampeders on August 23, 1960 as interim head coach, but as in Toronto Owen was replaced at the end of the season.
+The Argonauts declined Owen's offer to stay on as full-time head coach for 1960, but retained him as a scout and advisor before he moved to the CFL's Calgary Stampeders on August 23, 1960, as interim head coach, but as in Toronto Owen was replaced at the end of the season.
 On December 29 of the same year, he was named head coach of the Saskatchewan Roughriders, a CFL team that had won just once in 1960.
 Owen's 1961 team nearly reached the playoffs, then did so the following year and was voted CFL Coach of the Year.
 But after suffering a heart attack late in 1962, he resigned on January 6, 1963.

 Unable to stay away from the sport, however, he soon came back as head coach of the United Football League's Syracuse Stormers on March 20, 1963.
 After an 0–12 season, Owen returned to the New York Giants that November to scout for them.